 Villa Valmarana, Renaissance manor house in Lisiera, Italy.

-Villa Valmarana is a Renaissance manor house in Bolzano Vicentino with a two-level design.
-The building features an Ionic columned hall on the ground floor and a broad gable roof above the main entrance.
+Villa Valmarana is a Renaissance manor house in Bolzano Vicentino, in the province of Vicenza.
+It has a two-story facade with an Ionic columned hall on the ground floor and a broad gable above the main entrance.

 The community of curious travelers